Plant details

 • English (United Kingdom)

-1. Start
+2. Start

 Perennials

 I use the word perennial for the herbaceous perennials on this website.
 An herbaceous perennial is a plant that lives for more than two years and has soft, green stems (not woody).
-Most perennials die back to the ground every winter in colder climates to newly emerge in spring, but there are also evergreen perennials.
+Most perennials die back above ground every winter in colder climates to newly emerge in spring, but there are also evergreen perennials.
 So when I use the word perennial I mean herbaceous perennial.
-A plant can behave as a perennial or an annual depending on the local climate and geographic growing conditions.
+A plant can behave as a perennial or an annual depending on the local climate and geographical growing conditions.

 Rhizomes